Learn how to choose healthy cereals for kids with my top 27 list of low sugar, high fiber cereals (free printable).

-You can find zinc in many cereals, especially whole grain ones.
-Fiber and phytates found in whole grains, legumes, nuts and seeds may bind zinc and make it difficult to absorb.
-Fortification with zinc in cereal may promote better absorption from whole grain, high fiber cereals.
+You can find zinc in many kids cereals, especially whole grain types.
+Fiber and phytates found in whole grains, legumes, nuts and seeds may bind zinc and make it difficult for the body to absorb.

 Vitamin D and calcium

 Ironically, both calcium and vitamin D continue to be a nutrient of concern for children.Cereal can be a vehicle for important nutrients, particularly iron, zinc, folate, and B vitamins.
 Click To Tweet

 However, there are critics of food fortification and the potential for nutrient toxicity, especially for vitamin A and niacin.

-Fiber in Cereal
+High Fiber Cereal for Kids

-Generally, you can see on the front of the cereal box whether a particular cereal is a good source of whole grains by seeing a whole grain stamp.
+Generally, you can see on the front of the cereal box whether a particular cereal is a good source of whole grains by the presence of a whole grain stamp.

-Fiber is always part of whole grains, and children should try to eat their daily requirements from a variety of foods.
-Getting a source of fiber at the start of the day (or as a snack) with cereal may help them meet their fiber requirements.
+Children should try to get their daily requirements for fiber from a variety of foods.
+Getting a source of fiber at the start of the day (or as a snack) through a healthy cereal may help your child meet their fiber requirements.

-Fiber Intake Goals per Day
+Fiber Intake Goals for Kids (per Day)